Get E-Book

 loadEnvFile(".env");

-Again, this is application bootstrap timing.
-It can populate process.env before server.mjs evaluates.
+This can populate process.env before server.mjs evaluates.
 It cannot rewind startup flags.

-Error handling also differs from the CLI path.
+Error handling differs from the CLI path.
 A thrown error from loadEnvFile() is a JavaScript exception.
 You can catch it, wrap it, or decide which files are required.

 try {